-South London is packed with cafés, restaurants and bars to eat and drink away your summer, but it can be a minefield to work out which places align with your ethics.
+South London is packed with cafés, restaurants and bars to eat and drink, but it can be a minefield to work out which places align with your ethics.
 Which source from local farmers?
-Which use sustainably raised meat?
+Which champion sustainably raised meat?
 And which source their coffee ethically?
 We took on the hard task of finding out.
 Here’s your sustainable summer eating guide to London when you’re south of the river.

 The Full English at Nutbourne